Admin Manual

 auth

-If a CLI command require authentication, Splunk will prompt you to supply the username and password.
+If a CLI command requires authentication, Splunk will prompt you to supply the username and password.
 You can also use the -auth flag to pass this information inline with the command.
 The auth parameter is also useful if you need to run a command that requires different permissions to execute than the currently logged-in user has.

 Syntax: